Okhota: Course

 The Okhota begins in the Suntar-Khayata Range at about 1200 m above sea level at the junction of the Left Okhota and Right Okhota rivers.
 These are about 10 km long and start from an elevation of 1800 to 2000 m.
-First a mountain stream, the river later flows along with the river Kukhtuy in a wide valley between Yudoma and Kukhtuy Ranges to join the Kukhtuy to form the harbor of Okhotsk, a natural harbour of the Sea of Okhotsk formed by a sand spit.
-In 1810 the ice-choked river cut a new mouth through the spit at Novoye Ustye.
+First it flows as a mountain stream.
+Further downstream it flows to the west of the Kukhtuy and east of the Urak river.
+It heads southwards in a wide valley between the Yudoma and Kukhtuy Ranges until its mouth in the Sea of Okhotsk near Novoye Ustye, west of the port town of Okhotsk.

-The banks of the river are mostly forested.
-There is an important salmon run.
 The lower reaches of the river are navigable for small craft.
 The Okhota is frozen from early November to May.
 Snow cover in the valley can last until late June.

+Flora and fauna

+The banks of the river are mostly forested.
+There is an important salmon run.
+Salvelinus neiva is a char species found in the river basin.

 History

 In the fur hunting trade, since there are no easy portages to the Okhota, the Russians usually approached Okhotsk from the Urak or the Ulya to the west.
 The only main route that used the Okhota ran from the "corner" of the Yudoma over the 100 km Okhotsk Portage to the Okhota about 100 kilometres north of its mouth.
 There was some pasture along the river but not enough to keep many Yakutsk pack-horses over winter.
 Larch was cut and floated down the river for shipbuilding.
 Around 1750 there were 37 peasant families and from 1735 a few Yakut cattlemen.